I've walked into a lot of BJJ academies over the years.

 A black belt opens a BJJ academy.

-And in every case, the same thing happens.
+And every time, the same thing happens.
 The person who was excellent at the craft is now running payroll, managing staff, chasing leads, fixing the plumbing, and wondering what happened to the thing they loved.

 Gerber's framework divides every business owner into three personalities: the Technician, who does the work; the Manager, who organizes the work; and the Entrepreneur, who builds the system that does the work.
 Most small business owners are pure Technicians.
 They're working in the business instead of on it.